jack7124/Windows-to-WSL-path-converter-script-/README.md

 # Windows-to-WSL-path-converter-script-
 Bash script for converting Windows path addresses to WSL /mnt paths.
 I created this for my Bioinformatics class after realizing a common workflow roadblock: manually typing in /mnt pathways when windows copies their path addresses in their own format.
 WSL is not able to cd to windows paths, only /mnt pathways, so you cannot copy a window's path from documents or some other folder and paste that path into a CD command.
 The simple script, when called, echo's the /mnt path from the windows path address.
 From there, the user can simply copy the echo'd path and paste that into a CD command.

+There is also an optional automated command which reduces the total amount of actions compared to the manual validation of the script.
+Both options remain usable if the automated method is installed.